 We provide all the equipment needed for you to enjoy the sport which includes boots, skis & poles or a snowboard and boots.
 You will need to pack appropriate clothing such as:

-- A Wind/Waterproof jacket and warm overtrousers or salopettes.
+- A ski jacket (wind/waterproof) and warm overtrousers or salopettes.

-- Layers of clothing underneath such as a warm pullover, thermals and ski socks.
+- Layers of clothing underneath such as a warm fleece, thermals and ski socks.

-- Bum bag or day sack for carrying lunch and spare clothing on the mountain.
+- Day rucksack for carrying lunch and spare clothing on the mountain.

 - Helmet or Hat, ski gloves, ski goggles, sunglasses, sun cream and lip salve.